daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 * Tier 5: Moderate Wish
 * Tier 6: Object Bond Mastery or Trust to Luck

 **GM Intrusions:** The creature unexpectedly disappears into its bound object.
 The bound object cracks.
-The creature disagrees and doesn’t do as asked.
-The creature says it’s leaving unless a task is performed for it.
+The creature disagrees and doesn't do as asked.
+The creature says it's leaving unless a task is performed for it.

 -----